 Normal Tension Glaucoma

 Although it is not fully understood, normal tension glaucoma can occur in patients with normal eye pressure.
 It is believed that the optic nerve is deprived of nutrients in the blood, causing its degeneration.
 Eye pressure is just one bit of data needed to diagnose this disease.
-Often more than just the "puff of air" test is needed to determine if a patient has glaucoma.
-It is believed to be associated with low blood pressure, and people who suffer from sleep apnea are at greater risk.
+Additional tests, such as OCT and Visual Fields are needed to detect and monitor for glaucoma.
+Some forms of glaucoma are believed to be associated with low blood pressure, and people who suffer from sleep apnea are at greater risk.

 Chronic Narrow-Angle Glaucoma

-Chronic Narrow-angle glaucoma is a condition where the eye drainage ducts can not adequately filter the eye fluid (aqueous humor), causinga build up of pressure.
-Over a period of time this increased pressurecan permanently damage the optic nerve.
-Those with chronic narrow angles are morepredisposedto a devastating Acute Closed Angle attack.
-Those with narrow angles need to be cautious with certain medications as they can precipitate aglaucoma attack.
-Permanent preventable treatment is performed by a five-minutein-office laser procedure called a PERIPHERAL IRIDOTOMY (above) that will make it impossible forthe drainage ducts (angle) to be closed or blocked.
+Chronic Narrow-angle glaucoma is a condition where the eye drainage ducts cannot adequately filter the eye fluid (aqueous humor), causing a build-up of pressure.
+Over a period of time, this increased pressure can permanently damage the optic nerve.
+Those with chronic narrow angles are more predisposed to a devastating Acute Closed-Angle attack.
+Those with narrow angles need to be cautious with certain medications, such as antihistamines, as they can precipitate a glaucoma attack.
+Permanent preventable treatment is performed by a five-minute-office laser procedure called a PERIPHERAL IRIDOTOMY (above) that will make it impossible for the drainage ducts (angle) to be closed or blocked.

 Acute Closed-Angle Glaucoma